Greeks in Turkey: Republic of Turkey

 The pogrom greatly accelerated emigration of ethnic Greeks from Turkey, and the Istanbul region in particular.
 The Greek population of Turkey declined from 119,822 persons in 1927, to about 7,000 by 1978.
 In Istanbul alone, the Greek population decreased from 65,108 to 49,081 between 1955 and 1960.

 In 1964 Turkish prime minister İsmet İnönü unilaterally renounced the Greco-Turkish Treaty of Friendship of 1930 and took actions against the Greek minority that resulted in massive expulsions.
 Turkey enforced strictly a long‐overlooked law barring Greek nationals from 30 professions and occupations.
 For example, Greeks could not be doctors, nurses, architects, shoemakers, tailors, plumbers, cabaret singers, iron-smiths, cooks, tourist guides, etc. Many Greeks were ordered to give up their jobs after this law.

 Also, Turkish government ordered many Greek‐owned shops to close leaving many Greek families destitute.
 In addition, Turkey has suspended a 1955 agreement granting unrestricted travel facilities to nationals of both countries.
-A number of Greeks caught outside Turkey when this suspension took effect and were unable to return to their homes at Turkey.
+A number of Greeks caught outside Turkey when this suspension took effect and were unable to return to their homes in Turkey.
 Moreover, Turkey once again deported many Greeks.
 They were given a week to leave the country, and police escorts saw to it that they make the deadline.
 Deportees protested that it was impossible to sell businesses or personal property in so short a time.
 Most of those deported were born in Turkey and they had no place to go in Greece.
 Greeks had difficulty receiving credit from banks.
 Those expelled, in some cases, could not dispose of their property before leaving.
 Furthermore, it forcefully closed the Prinkipo Greek Orthodox Orphanage, the Patriarchate's printing house and the Greek minority schools on the islands of Gökçeada/Imbros and Tenedos/Bozcaada.
 Furthermore, the farm property of the Greeks on the islands were taken away from their owners.
 Moreover, university students were organizing boycotts against Greek shops.
 Teachers of schools maintained by the Greek minority complained of frequent "inspections" by squads of Turkish officers inquiring into matters of curriculum, texts and especially the use of the Greek language in teaching.
 In late 1960, the Turkish treasure seized the properties of the Balıklı Greek Hospital.
 The hospital sued the treasury on the ground that the transfer of its property was illegal, but the Turkish courts were in favor of the Turkish treasure.
 On August 4, 2022, a fire broke out on the roof of the Balıklı Greek Hospital.
 The roof was completely destroyed and the upper floor was also destroyed except for the exterior walls.
 However, the ground floor of the hospital remained unscathed from the fire.